timescale/docs/use-timescale/migrate-data/import-csv.md

 ---
-title: Import data into TimescaleDB from .csv
+title: Import data into Timescale from .csv
-excerpt: Import data into your TimescaleDB instance from an external .csv file
+excerpt: Import data into your Timescale instance from an external .csv file
 products: [mst, self_hosted]
 keywords: [data migration]
 tags: [import, csv]
 ---

-# Import data into TimescaleDB from .csv
+# Import data into Timescale from .csv

-If you have data stored in an external `.csv` file, you can import it into TimescaleDB.
+If you have data stored in an external `.csv` file, you can import it into Timescale.

 ## Prerequisites